lucasns97/subset_sum/README.md

 >> There are 13119 subsets divisible by 5.
 ```

-*This is just an example of how to not find the answer to the previous question.
+*This is just an example of how to not find the answer for the previous question.
 Would take forever...*